 Digital process automation (DPA) uses low-code development tools to automate processes that can span multiple applications.
 The approach focuses on automating, or partially automating, tasks involved in a variety of business practices that typically require some form of human interaction.

-Because DPA can span many applications, it is used in enterprise digital transformation initiatives to streamline business processes and optimize so-called customer journeys.
-Business functions where DPA is used to automate and optimize workflows include sales, marketing, management, IT and production.
+Because DPA can span many applications, it is used in enterprise digital transformation initiatives to streamline business processes, eliminate inefficiencies, reduce costs and optimize customer journeys.
+Business functions where DPA software is used to automate and optimize workflows include sales, marketing, management, information technology and production.

-DPA is often described as the evolution of business process management (BPM) and, as such, organizations that have experience with BPM should be able to easily implement DPA.
+DPA is often described as the evolution of business process management (BPM).
+As such, organizations that have experience with BPM should be able to easily implement DPA.

-The term DPA was coined by Forrester Research in 2017 to reflect the observation that businesses were transitioning away from traditional business process management software (BPMS) in order to speed up their digital transformation journeys.
-Traditional BPMS and business process automation (BPA) tools were sometimes perceived as cumbersome and complex, requiring expert coders, and less than optimal for integrating disparate applications.
+The term DPA was coined by Forrester Research in 2017 to reflect the observation that businesses were transitioning away from traditional business process management software (BPMS) to speed up their digital transformation journeys.
+Traditional BPMS and business process automation (BPA) tools were sometimes perceived as cumbersome and complex, requiring expert coders and less than optimal for integrating disparate applications.

 This article is part of

 Forrester has since differentiated the digital process automation field into DPA Deep and DPA Wide.
-DPA Deep tools represent the evolution of traditional BPMS tools into nimbler low-code development tools that are easier to provision in the cloud and integrate with other cloud and enterprise applications.
-DPA Wide tools represent much lighter tools that are less expensive to acquire and implement, are better suited for automating simple processes, and accessible by a wider audience of business users.
+DPA Deep tools represent the evolution of traditional BPMS tools into nimbler, low-code development tools that are easier to provision in the cloud and integrate with other cloud and enterprise applications.
+DPA Wide tools represent much lighter tools that are less expensive to acquire and implement, better suited for automating simple processes and accessible to a wider audience of business users.

 Common digital process automation goals include maintaining transparency across processes, featuring some form of notification and reminder abilities, as well as automating potential customer tasks.